 I’m often surprised I don’t see more wine cocktails.
 Sure, there’s sangria, mimosas and the like, but wine can also hold a variety of the characteristics we seek in a good everyday mixing ingredient: acidity, sweetness, and aroma.
 For this wine cocktail I wanted intense dark fruit flavors.
 Muddled blackberries evoke the jamminess of the wine, which paired well with the spice of a bold rye whiskey.

-Add blackberries and simple syrup to your mixing glass and softly muddle, just enough to break apart the blackberries.
+- Add blackberries and simple syrup to your mixing glass and softly muddle, just enough to break apart the blackberries.
+Add the remaining ingredients.

 (images by HonestlyYUM)